-- 1. To encourage a strong and diverse local economy that provides satisfying and rewarding employment opportunities for residents while maintaining the community's rural character. - 2.
-To strengthen and maintain the town's agricultural, forest and recreational economies and to ensure continuance of small town village and rural character.
+- 1. To encourage a strong and diverse local economy that provides satisfying and rewarding employment opportunities for residents while maintaining the community's rural character and providing for the needs of its residents. - 2.
+To strengthen and maintain the town's agricultural, forest and recreational economies and to ensure continuance of small-town village and rural character. - 3.
+To continue to encourage the health of the village through sensible planning and support of any initiatives that encourage economic development.

-- 1. It is the policy of the Town to attract diverse and sustainable businesses to Chelsea which provide jobs and contribute to the small town quality of life. - 2.
-It is the policy of the Town to prohibit development that has the effect of creating sprawl, while allowing for commercial development in identified areas outside of the Village Center. - 3.
-It is the policy of the Town that primary retail development should be located in designated Village Center areas. - 4.
-It is the policy of the Town to support the development of local enterprises that create markets for locally produced goods and services. - 5.
-It is the policy of the Town to encourage new business development in appropriate locations where services such as roads, fire protection and power supply are available or planned. - 6.
-It is the policy of the Town to support creation of regional economies that do not place unreasonable financial burdens on the taxpayers of Chelsea to support those economies. - 7.
-It is the policy of the Town to provide for reasonable zoning standards enabling home occupations and home businesses to be developed or to continue.

-8. It is the policy of the Town to cooperate with neighboring towns, regional planning commissions and economic development groups to plan for and maintain a balance between the type and number of jobs created and natural population growth in the area.
+- 1. It is the policy of the Town to attract and encourage diverse and sustainable businesses to Chelsea which provide jobs and contribute to the small-town quality of life. - 2.
+It is the policy of the Town to support the retention and growth of businesses and services that meet the needs of the community.

+- 3. It is the policy of the Town to prohibit development that has the effect of creating sprawl, such as strip development, while allowing for commercial development in identified areas outside of the Village Center. - 4.
+It is the policy of the Town that primary retail development shall be located in designated Village Center areas. - 5.
+It is the policy of the Town to support the development of local enterprises that create markets for locally produced goods and services. - 6.
+It is the policy of the Town to encourage new business development in appropriate locations where services such as roads, fire protection and power supply are available or planned. - 7.
+It is the policy of the Town to support creation of regional economies that do not place unreasonable financial burdens on the taxpayers of Chelsea to support those economies. - 8.
+It is the policy of the Town to provide for reasonable zoning standards enabling home occupations and home businesses to be developed or to continue. - 9.
+It is the policy of the Town to cooperate with neighboring towns, regional planning commissions and economic development groups to plan for and maintain a balance between the type and number of jobs created and natural population growth in the area. - 10.
+Light manufacturing that fits well with the surrounding environment and does not unduly impact the rural character of the community is desirable. - 11.
+Commercial development that does not negatively impact the village center is encouraged.

 - 1. The Town should take advantage of its status as a Designated Village Center by reaching out to commercial developers who can earn state incentive tax credits by substantially rehabilitating historic structures or implementing code improvements. - 2.
-The Town should create an ongoing series of events to both promote established local businesses and encourage new ventures. - 3.
-The Town should work with the Two Rivers-Ottauquechee Regional Commission or the Green Mountain Economic Development Corporation to obtain funds to reserve lands in the Industrial Area for small-scale industrial development. - 4.
-The Development Review Board should review applications for industrial development with careful attention to the environmental and fiscal impacts. - 5.
-The Town should encourage and support the responsible development of the information technology and communication infrastructure necessary for new economic growth. - 6.
-The Town should provide assistance and incentives to entrepreneurs in order to encourage new business start-ups and growth of existing businesses. - 7.
+The Town should renew its Village Center Designation on an appropriate schedule. - 3.
+The Selectboard should encourage the retention and development of businesses and services that meet the needs of the community, including remote workers. - 4.
+The Town should create an ongoing series of events to both promote established local businesses and encourage new ventures. - 5.
+The Town should work with the Two Rivers-Ottauquechee Regional Commission and/or the Green Mountain Economic Development Corporation to obtain funds to reserve lands in the Industrial Area for small-scale industrial development. - 6.
+The Development Review Board should review applications for industrial development with careful attention to the environmental and fiscal impacts. - 7.
+The Town should encourage and support the responsible development of the information technology and communication infrastructure necessary for new economic growth.

+- 8. The Town should work with local and regional economic development groups and the State to provide assistance and incentives to entrepreneurs in order to encourage new business start-ups and growth of existing businesses. - 9.
 The Town should work to promote and find markets for local agricultural products.